david7482/caddy-jenkins-docker/README.md

 # caddy-jenkins-docker
-Host Jenkins with Caddy as https proxy in Docker
+Setup Jenkins with Caddy as https proxy in Docker

 ## How to run
 ```